-- Turn the ignition switch on. - Continue rotating the disk.
+- Turn on the ignition switch. - Continue rotating the disk.
 The LED near the sensor should light up when the S-marking passes the sensor (It is possible that the LED(s) already indicating at power on). - Rotate the disk slowly to the N-marking until the LED is switching off.
 The disk is in the correct position and can be secured by tightening the set screws.
+Make sure the adjustment is accurate.

-Do the adjustment accurately. - Notice: You can't switch the LED on by rotating back.
+• Notice: You can't switch the LED on only by rotating back.
 Therefore the ignition must be switched off/on or the disk be turned back to the S marked magnet.
 The LEDs are glowing a little even if they are in switch off mode.